 And it wasn’t a short-lived lazy either.

 In college, although I did not procrastinate on my school work (much), the chores needed to keep our dorm room functioning were a source of much stress.
 I managed to find time to study, sleep, play, read, eat, and spend wonderful endless hours swinging on those double swings out on the front lawn with my soon-to-be husband.
-But getting my room tidy less than 5 minutes before room inspection was impossible.
+But getting my room tidy less than five minutes before room inspection was impossible.
 And I always managed to excuse myself.
 In fact, excusing myself became the hallmark of my laziness.

 - “I’m too tired.”